-The Housing Contract is for the academic year (fall and winter semesters, not including summer), and students are required to pay all charges at the start of each semester.
+The Housing Contract is for the academic year (fall and winter semesters, not including summer).
+Students are required to pay all charges at the start of each semester.
 To break a Housing Contract at any time within the year, a student must fill out a contract cancellation request on the housing webpage, and Housing and Residence Life will determine if a student is eligible for release.
 Refunds and fees will be examined and are up to the discretion of Housing and Residence Life.
-A contract cancellation fee of \$350 may apply.
-Residents withdrawing from the University due to reasons other than behavioral suspension can be reimbursed according to the refund chart listed below.
+A contract cancellation fee of \$350.00 will apply with limited exceptions.
+Residents withdrawing from the University due to reasons other than behavioral suspension can be reimbursed according to the refund chart listed below and remain separate from the contract cancellation fee.